Postdoctoral Scholar · UCF

 Efficient 3D perception and BEV autonomy

-Distilled and modular BEV pipelines for real-time perception and planning under strict compute budgets.
+Distilled and modular BEV pipelines for real-time perception, planning, and VLA policies under strict compute budgets and sensor degradation.

 02